 Many hands make light work!
 Besides the truth that volunteering is good for the soul, it's also good for the school.
 Being involved at Willows gives you the chance to have a direct impact on your child's education and experiences...with the bonus of making new connections yourself.

-If you are interested in any of these roles for the 2023/2024 school year, please email us! email@example.com.
+If you are interested in any of these roles, please email us! email@example.com.
 No past experience is necessary.

 The PAC Chair is an advocate for parents at the school and communicates regularly with school administrative and leadership staff.
 They work with the PAC executive group on projects and events to improve the school for all students.
 This position can be filled by one or more people who work together to fulfill this role.